 Feb 23, 2025 - 5:18 PM

 Tommy Robinson is a working-class man from Luton, a town near London.
-For years he has devoted himself to denouncing the mass child-rape by gangs of mostly Pakistani Muslim men, known euphemistically as 'grooming gangs', in fifty cities in the UK.
+For years, he has devoted himself to denouncing the mass child-rape by gangs of predominantly Pakistani Muslim men, known euphemistically as 'grooming gangs', in 50 cities in the UK.

 They have been operating for decades, undisturbed by local authorities and police, scared of being accused of "racism".
 The victims are in the tens of thousands.
-Vulnerable, under-age (even 11), English, white, working-class girls, lured and ensnared with small gifts or favours by the gang members, then drugged, raped, passed around, and set up as prostitutes.
-Not only white, also other ethnicities, Indian, Sikh, Hindu, in any case non-Muslim.
+Underage, working-class English girls were targeted by gangs who exploited their vulnerability with small gifts or favors, before subjecting them to drugging, rape, trafficking, and prostitution.
+The victims were not only white but also included girls from Indian, Sikh, and Hindu backgrounds - in short, non-Muslim minorities.

-Andrew Norfolk, a journalist on The Times, also ran stories on this scandal.
+Andrew Norfolk, a journalist at The Times, also ran stories on this scandal.
 There were official reports on some cases in some towns.
 There have been some prosecutions and convictions.
-However, it was not only local authorities who 'covered up' or minimised these nefarious activities, failing to stop them.
-Recently, there was a proposal before the House of Commons to hold a national inquiry into these child-rape gangs.
-It was voted down on government instructions by all the Labour MPs.
-Not one of them voted in favour.
+However, it was not only local authorities who 'covered up' or minimized these nefarious activities, failing to stop them.
+The government provided little to no support for a national inquiry before June 2025 and initially turned it down.

 The government produced a Home Office Report, which stated: